Rethink Speech aims to help our society to rethink its ‘common knowledge’ about speech.

 Just learning some new facts is rarely enough to bring about true rethinking.
-Many of us know scientific facts showing that something we do is bad for our health, yet still continue to do it.
+For example, many of us know scientific facts showing that something we do is bad for our health — yet we still continue to do it.
 That’s because knowing facts doesn’t necessarily affect behaviour.

 One classic example is smoking.
 Learning the facts about smoking and health might make us say, and even believe, that we want to quit – without helping us to actually change our behaviour and stop smoking.

 Why?
-Because just learning facts doesn’t bring about true rethinking.
+Because just learning facts doesn’t cause us to truly rethink our beliefs.
 How do we know?
 Because it doesn’t affect behaviour.